Teen dealing with thoughts of self harm

 • Progressive muscle relaxation

 Starting from your head to your toes, work your way through each muscle group, ensuring they are relaxed.
-You’ll be surprised at how naturally tense some of the muscles in your body are (such as your jaw or shoulders) before you “tell” these muscles to relax.
+You’ll be surprised at how naturally tense some of the muscles in your body (such as your jaw or shoulders) are before you “tell” these muscles to relax.

 A note to parents